Ozame/aigrad/gradu/NOTES.md

   https://developers.google.com/chart/interactive/docs/gallery/bubblechart

 - RQX: AGI testing - which tests (wozniak, nilsson) are popular?
+- TODO: GS citation count, easy with python script (search name, take count)
+  - On the other hand :/, citation counts variability betweeen search engines differs, is this something that could be just stated, justifying e.g. GS's wide usage, or something similar?
+Or just count means or something :D

 ### Journals
 Publication Forum, Julkaisufoorumi, ranks the journals, with 1-3, 3 being the